 (Formerly MATH 170) A course for prospective teachers focusing on the mathematics underlying modern elementary school math curricula.
 Topics include deductive reasoning, set theory, whole numbers, fractions, decimals and their operations, and proportion and percentage.
 Emphasizes deep conceptual understanding, problem solving, and communication of mathematical ideas.
-Prerequisite: MATH 095 with a minimum grade of C or equivalent; and ENGL/095 with a minimum grade of C or equivalent.
+Prerequisite: MATH 095 and ENGL/ 095 with a minimum grade of C or equivalent.